kunalkcube/ola-map/README.md

 # Ola Map

-This project is a React JS application that integrates with the Ola Maps API to provide place autocomplete and directions functionalities.
+This project is a React JS application that integrates with the Ola Maps API using the ola-map-sdk to provide place autocomplete and directions functionalities.
 The app displays a map using MapLibre and allows users to search for places, see autocomplete suggestions, and get directions to a selected place.

 ## Features